G-Mapper: Learning a Cover in the Mapper Construction

 \subsubsection{Passiflora Dataset}

-The \emph{Passiflora} dataset \cite{morphology} consists of 3,319 leaves from 40 different species of the \emph{Passiflora} genus.
-Leaves of the \emph{Passiflora} genus are of particular interest to biologists due to their remarkable diversity of shape.
+The Passiflora dataset \cite{morphology} consists of 3,319 leaves from 40 different species of the Passiflora genus.
+Leaves of the Passiflora genus are of particular interest to biologists due to their remarkable diversity of shape.
 Each leaf in the dataset has $15$ landmarks whose locations are $2$-dimensional vectors expressed as $x$ and $y$ coordinates.
-Then leaves have $30$-dimensional vectors and the correlation distance will be selected in order to measure the distance between leaf vectors.
+Consequently, each leaf is represented as a $30$-dimensional vector, and the correlation distance is used to measure the distance between leaf vectors.
 The correlation distance between two vectors is defined as $1-r$, where $r$ is the Pearson correlation coefficient.
-In this metric, leaf vectors with high correlation will have a distance near zero.
+In this metric, leaf vectors with a high correlation will have a distance near zero.

-The authors of \cite{morphology} classified the 40 species into seven different morphotypes.
-For the classification, they performed principal component analysis (PCA) on the landmark data set described in the previous paragrpah and elliptical Fourier descriptors for the outline of the leaf.
-The first and second principal components are visualized in \figref{PCA-passiflora} (given in \cite[Figure 5]{morphology} and \cite[Figure 3C]{percival2023topological}).
-Because of the significant amount of overlap as shown in the PCA plot, the authors also relied on their domain knowledge when assigning morphotypes.
+The authors of \cite{morphology} classified the $40$ species into seven different morphotypes.
+For the classification, they performed principal component analysis (PCA) on the landmark dataset described in the previous paragraph and elliptical Fourier descriptors on the outline of the leaf.
+The first and second principal components are visualized in \figref{PCA-passiflora} (given in \cite[Figure 5]{morphology} and \cite[Figure 3C]{percival2024topological}).
+Because of the significant amount of overlap shown in the PCA plot, the authors also relied on their domain knowledge when assigning morphotypes.
 Mapper may help extend this process further to obtain better separation between morphotypes and extract hidden relationships between morphotypes.
-The Mapper algorithm has been utilized in \cite{percival2023topological} for this purpose.
+The Mapper algorithm has been utilized in \cite{percival2024topological} for this purpose.